 Select the application template you would like to use and click Next: add app info.

-Name the application, enter a brief description, and choose an access option.
+Name the application and choose a sharing option from the dropdown.
 When you're done, click Create.

 The application is available for use on the Applications tab.